Ritwik-28/data-setup/README.md

 # Postgres CRUD API with Swagger Documentation

 This project provides a fully functional CRUD (Create, Read, Update, Delete) API for interacting with a PostgreSQL database.
-It includes detailed Swagger documentation and implements robust validation, error handling, and pagination.
+It includes detailed Swagger documentation and implements robust validation, error handling, pagination, and advanced features such as session-based authentication and login attempt logging.

 ---

 ## **Features**
 - CRUD operations for managing data in a PostgreSQL database.
 - Input validation with `express-validator`.
-- Swagger UI for interactive API documentation.
+- Swagger UI for interactive API documentation with custom favicon and title.
-- Basic authentication for Swagger access control.
+- Basic authentication for Swagger with session management.
+- Login attempt logging, including timestamps, usernames, and passwords.
 - Pagination support for `GET` operations.
 - Secure error handling to prevent sensitive data leaks.
+- Automatic session expiration after inactivity.

 ---